-- Navigable harbors or waterways for transfer of food, raw materials, manufactured goods, recycled products, movement of people, and tourism.
+Navigable harbors or waterways for the transfer of food, raw materials, manufactured goods, recycled products, movement of people, and tourism.

 If in your specific community there emerge another reason why Estuaries are Important, please feel free to add it.
 If you can write me a note the better.
 Thank you.